-The largest revenue source for the Utilities Fund is water and wastewater user fees, accounting for 98 percent of utility revenues.
-A water and sewer rate study was completed and adopted by the City Council during fiscal year 2015 and rate increases were implemented beginning in fiscal year 2016 and increased annually for the next four years, ending in 2019.
-There was not a rate increase for water or sewer services in fiscal year 2020 or fiscal year 2021.
-A new rate study was completed in 2021 and presented to the City Council for consideration.
-Ten percent rate increases for both water and sewer services were approved for fiscal year 2022.
-For fiscal year 2023, the City Council approved a ten percent increase to the water rates and an eight percent increase to the sewer rates.
-It is anticipated that additional rate increases will be needed in the coming fiscal years.
+The largest revenue source for the Utilities Fund is water and wastewater user fees, accounting for 94 percent of utility revenues.
+A water and sewer rate study was completed and adopted by the City Council in 2021.
+Ten percent rate increases for both water and sewer services were approved for fiscal year 2022 and a ten percent increase to the water rates and an eight percent increase to the sewer rates were approved for fiscal year 2023.
+An eight percent increase to water rates was approved for fiscal year 2024.
+An update to the rate study will be completed in early 2024, but it is anticipated that additional rate increases will be needed in the coming fiscal years.
 Water and sewer rate increases are used to cover increasing operational costs, to fund capital improvements and to build up reserves in the Public Utilities Fund.
 The current rate system, which focuses on water conservation, implements an increasing tier rate which charges a higher price for water at higher levels of consumption.

 In 2016, the City Council approved an ordinance establishing a Transportation User Fee (TUF) that applies to properties within the City of Taylor.
 A flat fee of \$8.00 per equivalent residential unit is assessed, with commercial customers being assessed at 6 different tier levels that ranged from \$25 to \$133 per month.
-The total annual revenue generated from the TUF is projected to be \$850,500 for the fiscal year 2023.
+The total annual revenue generated from the TUF is projected to be \$860,000 for the fiscal year 2024.
 The TUF was designed to address a portion of the street repair and maintenance expenses for Taylor's aged infrastructure but is not enough to meet the demands of all the lower rated streets.

 The City contracts with a solid waste collection provider for sanitation and recycling services within the city limits.
 Sanitation and recycling fees for all customer classes were increased 3.4% for fiscal year 2023.
 This was the second part of a two-year rate increase that was approved in 2021.
-The City is in negotiations with our current solid waste collection provider for a contract extension, and it is anticipated that sanitation rates will be increased again for the 2024 fiscal year.
+The City negotiated an extension with our current solid waste collection provider that resulted in adjustments to all rates for fiscal year 2024.
+Residential customers saw a slight increase in total rates while commercial customers saw various increases depending on service levels.

 The City of Taylor assesses a Municipal Drainage Utility System (MDUS) fee to provide funding for the maintenance and improvement of the City's drainage system.
-The fee for residential dwellings remains at \$3.00 per equivalent residential unit per month in fiscal year 2023.
+The fee for residential dwellings remains at \$3.00 per equivalent residential unit per month in fiscal year 2024.
 The fee for non-residential properties remains at \$3.00 per 2,500 square feet of impervious area.
-The total annual revenue generated from the MDUS fee is projected to be \$523,500 for the fiscal year 2023.
+The total annual revenue generated from the MDUS fee is projected to be \$563,500 for the fiscal year 2024.